When is the next green and amber list update announcement?

 When will the green list be reviewed and updated?

 The lists are updated “every three weeks”.
-The next review is likely to happen on 25 or 26 August, with changes coming into effect on the following Sunday or Monday.
+The next review will happen on or around 16 September, with changes likely coming into effect at 4am the following Monday (20 September).

 Amendments to the lists will be informed by public health advice, including the Joint Biosecurity Centre’s assessment of the latest data.